hashtopolis/runner/README.md

 ## Prerequisites

-This service is running only on Linux and you need to have the multicast enabled on your network device with the following commands:
+This service is running only on Linux and you need to have the multicast enabled on your network device (Server & Agents!) with the following commands:
 ```
 sudo ifconfig <nic> multicast
 sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev <nic>